 Designation of ADA Coordinator

-The ADA Coordinator for the City of Richland Hills is Don Dixson, in his official role as Chief Building Official..
+The ADA Coordinator for the City of Richland Hills is Kay Duffy, in her official role as Development Manager.

 The ADA Coordinator is responsible for ensuring this plan is current and that grievances are properly addressed and records maintained.
 Some facilities in our City are the responsibility of other agencies.
 For example, Birdville School District, Tarrant County and the Texas Department of Transportation, all operate facilities in Richland Hills.
 Therefore, our ADA Coordinator will sometimes need to work with their ADA Coordinators to address situations in our area that involve their facilities.